 XIV - Retirement or retirement benefits due to accident in service and those experienced by patients with occupational disease, active tuberculosis, mental alienation, multiple sclerosis, malignant neoplasia, blindness, leprosy, irreversible and incapacitating paralysis, severe heart disease, Parkinson's disease, ankylosing spondylosis, severe nephropathy, severe hepatopathy, advanced stages of Paget's disease (osteitis deformans), radiation contamination, acquired immunodeficiency syndrome, based on the conclusion of specialized medicine, even if the disease has been contracted after retirement or retirement; (Redaction given by Law No. 11.052 of 2004).

 It is worth clarifying that the current jurisprudence guarantees the exemption of the Income Tax only to the patients of the diseases listed in the above device, since item II of article 111 of the National Tax Code is expressly provided that the granting of a tax exemption takes place literally and does not allow extensive interpretation.

-The benefit of the exemption is based on the duty of the, expressed in the Constitution, to protect life, dignity of the human person and health.
-It aims to guarantee the inactive the possibility of directing the amount that they do not collect as Income Tax for the costing of medical expenses, which allows better treatment and control of the illness that affects them.
+The benefit of the exemption is based on the duty of the, expressed in the Constitution, to protect life, the dignity of the human person and health.
+It aims to guarantee to the inactive the possibility of directing the amount that they fail to collect as Income Tax for the cost of medical expenses, which allows the best treatment and control of the disease that affects them.